ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-support-tunnelblick-or-viscosity.md

 ---
 # Do you support Tunnelblick / Viscosity?

 Yes.
-Both Tunnelbrick and Viscosity are software packages designed for macOS which allow you to connect to VPN services like IVPN.
+Both Tunnelblick and Viscosity are software packages designed for macOS which allow you to connect to VPN services like IVPN.

 See our [Tunnelblick setup guide](/setup/macos-openvpn-tunnelblick/) for more details.